 What do Maryland courts require a trespasser to prove before claiming property through adverse possession?
 Adverse possession in Maryland, like in most states, is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
 A trespasser's possession must be:

 For example, imagine that Billy and Jamie live next to one another in Bethesda.
 There is no dividing fence or boundary between their yards.
 Billy builds a shed that is actually on Jamie's side of the property, covering about 13 square feet of earth.
 Jamie doesn't say anything.
 Billy uses the shed as if it were on his own land.
 He does this for 21 years.
-Under the rubric described above, Billy can probably establish that he "owns" the land on which he was encroaching.
+At that point, Billy can probably establish that he "owns" the land on which he was encroaching.
 Jamie could have stopped Billy by demanding over those 21 years that he remove his shed, or sign a rental agreement indicating that the arrangement was by mutual consent.
 But Maryland courts will not allow Jamie to kick out Billy after sitting on those rights for over two decades.

 You might have heard the phrase "burden of proof."
 This refers to which party, in a courtroom, has the tough job of proving or disproving an assertion.

 In Maryland, the burden of proving title by adverse possession is on the trespasser who's claiming it.
-That person must walk into court ready to prove all the elements described above: namely, that his or her possession was actual, open, exclusive, hostile, and continuous for a period of 20 years.
+That person must walk into court ready to prove all the elements described above: namely, that their possession was actual, open, exclusive, hostile, and continuous for a period of 20 years.

 However, once the trespasser establishes those elements, the burden shifts to the landowner to disprove them.
 For example, a landowner could offer evidence to show that the trespasser wasn't actually there for a full 20 years (disproving the continuous statutory requirement), or that lots of other people used the land, too (disproving the exclusivity requirement).